cyschneck/centerline-width/README.md

 ## Debugging, Error Handling, and Edge Cases
 ### If the Start of End of the River is Wide
-If the data starts or ends with a large width, it is possible for the starting/ending nodes to be invalid
+If the data starts or ends with a large width, it is possible for the starting/ending nodes to end up in the wrong position
 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/invalid_example3.png)
-Currently, the starting node is determined by the closest node to the top of the bank (in green) and the ending node is determined by the closest node to the bottom of the bank (in red)
+Currently, the starting node is determined by the closest node to the top of the bank (in green) and the ending node is determined by the closest node to the bottom of the bank (in red) that sits along the longest path

 ### Invalid Polygon
 A polygon is formed to encapsulate the river with the given data (to determine the inside and outside of the river).
 The top and bottom are connected by a straight line from the start/end of the available data.
 As a result, it is possible for this straight line to overlap and create an invalid polygon.